Combinatorial Bounds in Distal Structures: Zarankiewicz's Problem

 For any finite $P\subseteq M^{\abs{x}},Q \subseteq M^{\abs{y}}$, $\abs{P}=m,\abs{Q}=n$, we have:

 \end{cor}

-This Corollary recalls one version of Theorem 2.6 of \cite{es}, which provides the same bound on $\abs{E(P,Q)}$ from a slightly different assumption on $t$, and either the same condition of $\varphi(x;y)$ omitting $K_{s,u}$ for some $u$, or $\varphi(x;y)$ omitting $K_{u,u}$ for some $u$ and having dual VC-density at most $s$.
+This Corollary recalls one version of Theorem 2.6 of \cite{es}, which provides the same bound on $\abs{E(P,Q)}$ from a slightly different assumption on $t$, and either the same condition of $\varphi(x;y)$ omitting $K_{s,u}$ for some $u$, or $\varphi(x;y)$ omitting $K_{u,u}$ for some $u$ and having dual VC density at most $s$.

-To phrase this corollary in terms of distal density, we must add a small error term.
+To phrase this corollary in terms of distal density, we must add a small error term again.
 If instead $t$ is the distal density of $\theta'$, then for all $\varepsilon \in \R_{>0}$, we get the bound

 where $\alpha$ depends also on $\varepsilon$.